 - Exit interview information that you got from your school financial aid counselors when you were about to leave school.

 - Monthly billing statements and emails from your loan servicers.

-- Ending date of your separation or grace period: If your student loan doesn't have a separation or grace period, contact your servicer at least 30 days before you graduate or leave school to make sure you know when your first principal and interest payment is due.
-A Smart Option Student Loan® has a six-month separation or grace period after you graduate or leave school.
+5. Separation or grace period end date: If your student loan doesn't have a separation or grace period, contact your servicer at least 30 days before you graduate or leave school to make sure you know when your first principal and interest payment is due.
+A Smart Option Student Loan® has a 6-month separation or grace period after you graduate or leave school.